xonixx/xonixx.github.io/optimize_tests.md

 ## Source of slowness

 At CML Team we value integration/functional tests.
-So we tend to write tests with less mocks, tests that spans all layers of the (Java) application (controllers, services, repositories) -- down to (and including) the DB.
+So we tend to write tests with less mocks, tests that span all layers of the (Java) application (controllers, services, repositories) -- down to (and including) the DB.
 The tests run on the real database (MySQL), not on often recommended H2.

-Overall, the idea is, the closer your tests follow _real_ (human) use-cases and real application setup, the higher chances to catch _real_ bugs.
+Overall, the idea is, the closer your tests follow _real_ (human) use-cases and _real_ application setup, the higher are the chances to catch _real_ bugs.

 Of course, we write unit-tests when applicable.
 But otherwise, we prefer end-to-end tests to tests for a specific controller, service or component.